 The Genesee Country Nature Center is an outstanding natural area with hundreds of acres of woodlands, meadows, ponds, old fields, fascinating geologic formations, plants, and animals.
 Visit the Nature Center every Sunday from 10:00 AM - 4:00 PM for an independent hike, or join one of their naturalists for a guided family-friendly nature experience.
-In winter 2021, the Nature Center building and trails will be open on Sundays for a $5 suggested donation.
+In winter 2021, the Nature Center building and trails will be open on Sundays for a $10 suggested donation.

 Inside Mount Hope Cemetery, the oldest municipal cemetery in the United States, visitors will find rolling hills and walking trails.
 A range of architectural styles that can be found in the cemetery’s headstones, grave markers and mausoleums.
 No visit to Mount Hope is complete without stopping at the graves of Rochesterians and historic figures Susan B. Anthony and Frederick Douglass.